kuczmama/crypto-ranker/README.md

 - [x] Load a github url through the API
 - [x] Load all of the criteria and put the raw data into a data store
 - [x] Rank the data based on above criteria
-- [ ] Update the data at least once per day
+- [x] Update the data at least once per day
-- [ ] Display the data on a frontend# crypto-ranker
+- [x] Display the data on a frontend# crypto-ranker

 ## Nice to have features

+- [x] Update the database so it's on the paid plan of heroku
+- [ ] Make it so there is only 1 github url per project
 - [ ] Calculate rank and rank score over time
 - [ ] Graph rank score over time
 - [ ] Rank commits based off of frequency